Curing

 Fresh Meat Color

 The color of fresh raw meat is determined largely by the amount of myoglobin a particular animal carries.
 Meat color is determined largely by the amount of myoglobin (protein) a particular animal carries.
-The more myoglobin the darker the meat, that simple.
-The amount of myoglobin present in meat increases with the age of the animal.
-This color is pretty much fixed and there is not much we can do about it unless we mix different meats together.
+The more myoglobin, the darker the meat, that simple.
+The amount of myoglobin present in meat increases with the animal's age.
+This color is pretty much fixed, and there is not much we can do about it unless we mix different meats.

-Different parts of the same animal, take the turkey for example, will display a different color of meat.
-To some extent oxygen use can be related to the animal’s general level of activity; muscles that are exercised frequently such as the legs need more oxygen.
-Muscles that are exercised frequently such as legs need more oxygen.
-As a result they develop more myoglobin and a darker color unlike the breast which is white due to little exercise.
+Different parts of the same animal, take the turkey, for example, display a different meat color.
+To some extent, oxygen use can be related to the animal’s general activity level; muscles that are exercised frequently, such as the legs, need more oxygen.
+As a result, they develop more myoglobin and a darker color, unlike the breast, which is white due to little exercise.

-Pork loin is light pink in color as this muscle does not work much, however, leg muscles excercise a lot and are light red.
-Heart of any animal is dark red as it works continuously.
+Pork loin is light pink as this muscle does not work much; however, leg muscles exercise a lot and light red.
+The heart of any animal is dark red as it works continuously.

-The red color of some fish, such as salmon and trout, is due to astaxanthin, a naturally occurring pigment in the crustaceans they eat.
-Most salmon we buy is farm raised and as it is fed a prepared commercial diet that even includes antibiotics, its meat is anything but pink.
-The only reason that farmed raised salmon flesh is pink is that canthaxanthin (colorant) is added to the food the fish eats.
+Some fish, such as salmon and trout have red flesh due to astaxanthin, a naturally occurring pigment in the crustaceans they eat.
+Most salmon we buy is farm-raised, and as it is fed a prepared commercial diet that even includes antibiotics, its meat is anything but pink.
+The only reason that farmed-raised salmon flesh is pink is that canthaxanthin (colorant) is added to the food the fish eats.

 Meat Color Dark Red Red Light Red Pink Light Pink Pale Pink